'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 No negotiation is worth throwing your own people and country under the bus.— Abby Huntsman (@HuntsmanAbby) July 16, 2018

-GOP consultant John Weaver, who in the past worked for Huntsman, McCain and Kasich, tweeted that the Russian ambassador should step down after Trump's performance.
+GOP consultant John Weaver — who in the past worked for Huntsman, McCain and Kasich — tweeted that the Russian ambassador should step down after Trump's performance.

 @JonHuntsman Resign, if you have any honor.— John Weaver (@JWGOP) July 16, 2018

-Former CIA Director John Brennan, who served under President Obama, suggested that Trump's actions on Monday were "nothing short of treasonous."
+Former CIA Director John Brennan, who served under President Barack Obama, suggested that Trump's actions on Monday were "nothing short of treasonous."

 Donald Trump’s press conference performance in Helsinki rises to & exceeds the threshold of “high crimes & misdemeanors.”
 It was nothing short of treasonous.
 Not only were Trump’s comments imbecilic, he is wholly in the pocket of Putin.
 Republican Patriots: Where are you???— John O. Brennan (@JohnBrennan) July 16, 2018